Udon Thani

 Overview

 Udon Thani stands as northeastern Thailand’s cultural and transportation hub, drawing travelers who want to experience authentic Isaan culture or cross into Laos.
 This provincial capital has grown from a quiet town into a lively gateway city, thanks largely to its proximity to the Nong Khai border crossing and the famous Red Lotus Sea.
 You’ll find a mix of local Thai life and international influences here, with Vietnamese restaurants reflecting the area’s history and plenty of expat retirees who’ve made this their home.
-Unlike Thailand’s beach destinations, Udon Thani offers a glimpse into real Thai provincial life, complete with vibrant markets, traditional temples, and some of the country’s most spectacular seasonal natural phenomena.
+Unlike Thailand’s beach destinations, Udon Thani offers a glimpse into real Thai provincial life, complete with busy markets, traditional temples, and some of the country’s most striking seasonal natural phenomena.

 Top Things to Do